-This tutorial is offered as a ‘quick and dirty’ guide to installing a Hadoop 3-node cluster on SAP Monsoon.
+This tutorial is offered as a quick start guide to installing a Hadoop 3-node cluster on the cloud.
 Most configurations are kept close to default, and as such this guide is ideal for development and testing environments.
 This guide is not recommended for productions environments.

-Due to some proxy constraints on Monsoon, I will note workarounds or additional steps related to Monsoon with the label ‘Monsoon only’.
+Due to some proxy constraints on my cluster, I will note workarounds or additional steps related to clusters behind a proxy with the label ‘Proxies Only’.

 - Setting up the cluster

 - HDP installation

 I will be using SAP’s cloud infrastructure in order to provision the servers where Hadoop will be installed.

 Ambari will run on nodes with as little as 8 GB RAM, but more is recommended especially if the cluster will be used for testing.